-Wyss et al. (2016a) introduced the packet-based amplitude-histogram (AH) method to derive grain-size information from geophone signals.
-A packet is defined as a brief interval, typically lasting 5 to 30 milliseconds, reflecting a single particle impact on a plate (Fig. 1b); it begins and ends 20 time steps before and after the signal envelope crosses a threshold amplitude of 0.0216 V. The signal envelope is computed in Python with the Hilbert transform (Jones et al., 2002), yielding the magnitude of the analytic signal, i.e. the total energy.
-Each packet's maximum amplitude is then used to assign it to a predefined amplitude class j delimited by amplitude-histogram thresholds $th{ah,j}$ (Table 3), yielding a packet-based amplitude histogram (e.g. Fig. 4 in Wyss et al., 2016a).
-Each amplitude class j is related to a corresponding grain-size class through the following relationship between the mean amplitude $A{m,j}$ [V] and the mean particle size $D{m,j}$ [mm]:
+Wyss et al. (2016a) introduced the packet-based amplitude histogram (AH) method to derive grain-size information from geophone signals.
+A packet is defined as a brief interval, typically lasting 5 to 30 ms, reflecting a single particle impact on a plate (Fig. 1b); it begins and ends 20 time steps before and after the signal envelope crosses a threshold amplitude of 0.0216 V. The signal envelope is computed in Python with the Hilbert transform (Jones et al., 2002), yielding the magnitude of the analytic signal, i.e., the total energy.
+Each packet's maximum amplitude is then used to assign it to a predefined amplitude class j delimited by amplitude histogram thresholds thah, i (Table 3), yielding a packet-based amplitude histogram (e.g., Fig. 4 in Wyss et al., 2016a).
+Each amplitude class j is related to a corresponding grain-size class through the following relationship between the mean amplitude $A{m,i}$ [V] and the mean particle size $D{m, j}$ [mm]:

-191 $$A{m,j} = 4.6 \cdot 10^{-4} \cdot D{m,j}^{1.71} . \tag{1}$$
+$$A{\rm m,\,i} = 4.6 \times 10^{-4} \times D{\rm m,\,i}^{1.71}.$$ (1)

 The coefficients in Eq.
-(1) were determined using 31 basket samples collected at the Erlenbach for which the maximum geophone amplitude was analyzed as a function of the b-axis of the largest particle found in the sample (Wyss et al., 2016a).
-The grain-size classes are delimited by the size of the meshes $D{\text{sieve},j}$ used to sieve the bedload samples from field calibration measurements.
-For a given bedload sample, it is assumed that the number of packets between two amplitude-histogram thresholds $th{ah,j}$ is a good proxy for the fractional bedload mass between the respective sieve sizes (Wyss et al., 2016a).
-In the present study, we have extended the seven size classes used by Wyss et al. (2016a) to ten classes, in order to also assess the performance of the AH and AF methods for larger particles.
+(1) were determined using 31 basket samples collected at the Erlenbach for which the maximum geophone amplitude was analyzed as a function of the b axis of the largest particle found in the sample (Wyss et al., 2016a).
+The grain-size classes are delimited by the size of the meshes $D{\text{sieve}, j}$ used to sieve the bedload samples from field calibration measurements.
+For a given bedload sample, it is assumed that the number of packets between two amplitude histogram thresholds thah, j is a good proxy for the fractional bedload mass between the respective sieve sizes (Wyss et al., 2016a).
+In the present study, we have extended the 7 size classes used by Wyss et al. (2016a) to 10 classes in order to also assess the performance of the AH and AF methods for larger particles.